 - The nature, severity, and frequency of the conduct.

-- Whether the conduct was by a co-worker, supervisor, or customer.
+- Whether the conduct was by a co-worker, supervisor, customer or client.

-- Effect of the conduct on the complainant’s mental or emotional state.
+- The effect of the conduct on the complainant’s mental or emotional state.

 - Whether others joined in the conduct.

 - Whether the conduct was directed at more than one person.

 - Whether the conduct unreasonably interfered with an employee’s work performance.

 An employer is liable for a supervisor’s harassment resulting in a tangible employment action against the aggrieved individual.

 A tangible employment action is a significant change in employment status, such as hiring, firing, failing to promote, or reassignment with significantly different responsibilities.